GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 <br><br>

 Here are the prompts used by the author:
-1. Can you show me the forecast for omni_item_id 'LRDCS2603S' for '2026-02-02' for location_id 'CHI-IL-ST'?
+1. Can you show me the demand forecast for omni_item_id 'LRDCS2603S' for '2026-02-02' for location_id 'CHI-IL-ST'?
 2. I see a demand SURGE.
 Can you adjust the forecast for this omni_item_id, for a SURGE?
-3. Can you show me the forecast for omni_item_id 'LRDCS2603S' for '2026-02-02' for location_id 'CHI-IL-ST' again?
+3. Can you show me the demand forecast for omni_item_id 'LRDCS2603S' for '2026-02-02' for location_id 'CHI-IL-ST' again?

 <hr>